dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 ### Introduction

-In this article, we will examine a concurrent programming example in C++ in detail, using it as a case study to explore dynamic task coordination, work-completion detection, and the safe aggregation of partial results.
+In this article, we will examine a concurrent programming example in C++ in detail, using it as a case study to explore dynamic task generation, work-completion detection, and the safe aggregation of partial results.

 Given the path of a directory, our goal is to produce a statistical summary of the contents of its